 - Be a medical radiation technologist with a CAMRT CTIC credential and/or a medical radiation technologist having a minimum of two years' experience in the practice of CT imaging - 2.
 Be currently practicing in CT - 3.
 Not be currently registered in the CTIC Certificate program

-The Clinical Advisor or Delegated Assessors will observe and assess each procedure/competency and sign/date the Summary of Clinical Competence (SCC) on the same date the competency is verified and confirmed.
+The CA and/or DA will observe and assess each procedure/competency and sign/date the Summary of Clinical Competence (SCC) on the date the competency has been verified and confirmed.